cocotb/cocotb/documentation/source/quickstart.rst

 The ``endian_swapper`` example includes both a VHDL and a Verilog RTL implementation.
 The cocotb testbench can execute against either implementation using VPI for Verilog and VHPI/FLI for VHDL.
-To run the test suite against the VHDL implementation use the following command (a VHPI or FLI capable simulator must be used):
+To run the test suite against the VHDL implementation, use the following command (a VHPI or FLI capable simulator must be used):

 .. code-block:: bash